webplatform/docs/html/elements/button/index.md

 <dt>value</dt>
 <dd>The initial value of the button.</dd>
 <dt>disabled</dt>
 <dd>This Boolean attribute indicates that the user cannot interact with the button.
 If this attribute is not specified, the button inherits its setting from the containing element, for example '''fieldset''' if there is no containing element with the disabled attribute set, then the button is enabled.
-A disabled button won't be clickable.</dd>
+A disabled button isn’t clickable.</dd>
 </dl>

 ===Additional attributes (HTML 5, candidate specification)===